 Typically, refurbishment of MRI scanners includes cosmetic aspects, such as cleaning, painting, or replacing covers, and functionality, like parts replacement or unlocking options available for the model.
 But it depends on your supplier, some do not offer this.

 Refurbishment gives you greater security and increases the quality of your MRI scanning.
 Therefore, the price is higher than for used MRIs.
 A properly refurbished MRI system will cost around 55% – 65% of the price of a brand-new system.

 LBN Medical takes pride in the work we do.
 Our refurbished MRIs go through a very thorough process.
 We make sure that you not only receive a working system, but also a system that is more reliable.
 Contact our team to receive more materials and information on our refurbished product lines.

 It is straightforward what a new MRI scanner is.
 A new MRI system has never been used before and you are its first owner.

 It comes with benefits such as latest technologies and thus increased image quality.
 However, the upfront costs are generally almost twice as much as a refurbished MRI scanner, and up to four times as much as the price of a used system.
 Hence, consider your budget before jumping into buying a new system.

-Sum Up – What Do I Need to Know When Purchasing an MRI Scanner?
+Types of MRI Machines & What Do I Need to Know When Purchasing an MRI Scanner?